TheKliko/klikos-modding-tool/readme.md

 <br>
 <br>

-<h3>Mod Generator [DISCONTINUED]</h3>
+<h3>Mod Generator</h3>
 Generate mods, currently only supports the image atlas.
-Generate either a mod of 1 color or a horizontal gradient of 2 colors.
+Generate either a mod of 1 color or a gradient of 2 colors.
+Takes about 12 seconds (depending on your hardware and internet speed)

-**Currently no longer included**.
-Might add it back later after making it better.

 <br>
 <br>